Apr 4

 Are you confident in Your Client Assessment Skills?

+It takes time to feel confident when conducting a client assessment session!
 After all, this is the first time (usually) meeting your new client, and a lot of personal information needs to be shared.

+You client needs to know that you are a trustworthy, and safe individual when they share their personal information.
+While we're talking about skills here, it's also good to be familiar with privacy laws in your own state or country.
 As a holder of personal information, you are responsible for keeping any documents safe from cyber attacks or other invaders of your electronic data.

 We're sure our seasoned business owners are familiar with privacy and protection laws, however, it's good to refresh yourself from time to time.